getsolus/solus-site.github.io/content/blog/2016-12-12-budgie-10-2-9-released.md

 ## Widgets

-Numerous fixes has been made to our various panel widgets.
+Numerous fixes have been made to our various panel widgets.

 ### Icon Tasklist